NanophotonIICOs/Sb2Te3-TDDFT-2DM/README.md

   Large raw files (`.save/`, `tmp/`, YAMBO databases) are **not included** due to size, but can be provided upon request.

 - **Processing and plotting scripts**
-  - **Python (ASE)** → for structure manipulation and atomic visualizations.
+  - **Python (ASE)** &#8594; for structure manipulation and atomic visualizations.
-  - **Julia (PGFPlotsX)** → for high-quality plotting of band structures and optical spectra.
+  - **Julia (PGFPlotsX)** &#8594; for high-quality plotting of band structures and optical spectra.
     - PGFPlotsX: [PGFPlotsX.jl](https://kristofferc.github.io/PGFPlotsX.jl/stable/)
-  - **LaTeX/TikZ** → for figure composition, axis labeling, and final layout.
+  - **LaTeX/TikZ** &#8594; for figure composition, axis labeling, and final layout.

 - **Institutional tools**
-  Pre-processing of Quantum ESPRESSO outputs was done using scripts from the institutional repository [AtomistIICO](https://github.com/NanophotonIICOs/AtomistIICO).
+  Post-processing of Quantum ESPRESSO outputs was done using scripts from the institutional repository [AtomistIICO](https://github.com/NanophotonIICOs/AtomistIICO).

 ---

 ## Data policy

+- Only the files required to reproduce the results presented in the manuscript are included here:
-- Only **input files, selected outputs, and scripts** are included here.
+**input files, selected representative outputs, and the corresponding processing/plotting scripts.**
-- Full raw datasets from QE/YAMBO are excluded for size reasons but can be made available upon request.
+- Large intermediate data (e.g. Quantum ESPRESSO `.save/` directories, temporary files, or YAMBO databases) are excluded due to size, but can be made available upon reasonable request.

 ---